-Saudi Arabia’s crown prince Mohamed bin Salman gets the bulk of attention regarding Trump’s sordid relationship with Middle East countries, but it was the UAE’s crown prince Mohamed bin Zayed who was the power broker between the Trump campaign and the Gulf countries.
+Saudi Arabia’s crown prince, Mohamed bin Salman, gets the bulk of attention regarding Trump’s sordid relationship with Middle East countries, but it was the UAE’s crown prince Mohamed bin Zayed who was the power broker between the Trump campaign and the Gulf countries.

-A month later, MBZ hosted a meeting in the Seychelles – this time with Erik Prince and Russian envoy Kiril Dmitriev.
+A month later, MBZ hosted a meeting in Seychelles – this time with Erik Prince and Russian envoy Kiril Dmitriev.
 Also present was George Nader, a senior advisor to the crown prince and a regular fixture on the Trump campaign (and current convict for human trafficking).

 “Prince had a couple of former CIA officers that he employed, and they would sit there and talk about that psy-op running against the Iranians to try to get them to overthrow the regime there,” Smith told me on a recent Narativ podcast, “He just took the same psy-op and brought it to America.”

 How could they target the US with a psy-op and evade detection?
 The answer is both macro and micro.
 Let’s begin with the macro.
-The CIA does not physically spy on the UAE, meaning there’s no human intelligence, which as one former official told Reuters amounts to a “dereliction of duty”.
+The CIA does not physically spy on the UAE, meaning there’s no human intelligence, which, as one former official told Reuters, amounts to a “dereliction of duty”.

-While MBZ has been close to American presidents (notably Republican ones), he’s also maintained a close working relationship with Vladimir Putin and his head of intelligence services Sheikh Tahnoun Bin Zayed maintains close ties with both the Russians and Israelis.
+While MBZ has been close to American presidents (notably Republican ones), he’s also maintained a close working relationship with Vladimir Putin, and his head of intelligence services, Sheikh Tahnoun Bin Zayed, maintains close ties with both the Russians and Israelis.
 The UAE has expanded its regional ambitions greatly in recent years operating militarily in Yemen and Syria and running covert military ops in Libya, notably under Prince.

-In a sign of how sour the US-UAE relationship has become, President Joe Biden is yet to even call the crown prince almost two months into his administration.
+In a sign of how sour the US-UAE relationship has become, President Joe Biden is yet even to call the crown prince almost two months into his administration.
 A significant diplomatic slight for what was until recently a major Middle East ally.

 The micro answer to the above question is even more surprising.